RELEX is looking for the best Retail and Supply Chain Master’s Thesis submitted in a European university during the year 2018.

-RELEX will choose the best master’s thesis with a focus on retail and supply chain planning (forecasting, replenishment, seasons or promotions management, allocations, inventory management or assortment management).
-The winner will be rewarded with an award of EUR 2.000 and invited to present the winning thesis at a suitable event held by RELEX in early 2017 (RELEX will cover the travel costs).
+RELEX will choose the best master’s thesis with a focus on retail and supply chain planning (forecasting, replenishment, seasons or promotions management, allocations, inventory management, category management or assortment management).
+The winner will be rewarded with an award of EUR 2.000 and invited to present the winning thesis at a suitable event held by RELEX during 2019 (RELEX will cover the travel costs).

 Who can apply?

-The competition is open to anyone who has submitted a retail and supply chain planning related master’s thesis in a European university during the year 2016.
-The thesis submitted should be written in English, German, Swedish, Norwegian or Finnish.
+The competition is open to anyone who has submitted a retail and supply chain planning related master’s thesis in a European university during the year 2018.
+The thesis submitted should be written in English, German, Italian, Swedish, Danish, Norwegian or Finnish.

 How to apply?

 To apply, please send your master’s thesis and a summary of 1.000 words describing the research, its significance and key findings in English to firstname.lastname@example.org in .pdf format.
 Please note, that the application deadline is December 31st, 2018.

 For guidelines and further information, please download the competition information.

 The jury choosing the award-winning work include Prof. Dr. Kai Förstl from the German Graduate School of Management & Law, Professor Jan Holmström from Aalto University, RELEX Solutions Chairman of the Board Andrew Blatherwick, and leading logistics and supply chain scientists from RELEX Solutions.

 Food Loss and Waste in the Fresh Potato Supply Chain of Denmark